7 Ways to Temporarily Turn Off Windows Update in Windows 10

 Go to Start, type Administrative Tools, and open the matching result.
 Open Services > Windows Update.
 Below Service status, click Stop to shut down Windows Update until you reboot.
 Under Startup type, you can select Disabled to prevent it from booting with Windows.

-Remember to turn updates back on as soon as possible or proceed to manually install security updates, for example using Portable Update.
+Remember to turn updates back on as soon as possible or proceed to manually install security updates.

 Block Troublesome Driver Updates

-Not too long ago we published a lengthy tutorial on how to disable automatic updates for Windows Store apps.
-Shortly after, Microsoft made this option very simple for users of the Pro edition of Windows 10 (see above for upgrade tips); we updated the article.
+Not too long ago we published a lengthy tutorial on how to disable automatic updates for Windows Store apps .
+Shortly after, Microsoft made this option super simple for users of the Pro edition of Windows 10 (see above for upgrade tips); we updated the article.

-Briefly, as a Windows 10 Pro users, you can launch the Windows Store, click your Profile, choose Settings, and turn Update apps automatically Off.
+Briefly, as a Windows 10 Pro users, you can launch the Microsoft Store, click the three-dotted menu icon (See more) next to your profile image, choose Settings, and turn Update apps automatically Off.

 A New Windows Update Is Coming Soon

-Are you prepared for the next Windows Update?
+So, are you ready for the next Windows Update?
 What has been your most troublesome Windows Update experience so far?
-Would you turn off feature updates selectively, if this was possible?
+Note that if you run into problems, there are ways to resolve a stuck Windows Update .